Flash and the Pan: History

-"Hey, St. Peter" was released internationally in July 1977 on Mercury Records for continental Europe, where it reached No. 6 on the Belgian Ultratop 50 Singles chart and No. 7 on the Netherlands' Dutch Top 40.
-In the United Kingdom it appeared on the Ensign Records label, and for the North American market it was issued in July 1979 on Epic Records – it peaked at No. 76 on the Billboard Hot 100 in August of that year.
-"Down Among the Dead Men", their second single, was issued in Australia in July 1978, which peaked at No. 4 on the Kent Music Report.
-On the UK Singles Chart it reached No. 54 (re-titled "And the Band Played On").
-In November they followed with their third single, "The African Shuffle".
+"Hey, St. Peter" was released in July 1977 on Mercury Records for continental Europe, where it reached No.6 on the Belgian Ultratop 50 Singles chart and No.7 on the Netherlands' Dutch Top 40.
+In the United Kingdom, it appeared on the Ensign Records label, and for the North American market it was issued in July 1979 on Epic Records, peaking at No.76 on the Billboard Hot 100 in August of that year.
+Their second single, "Down Among the Dead Men", was issued in Australia in July 1978, and peaked at No.4 on the Kent Music Report.
+On the UK Singles Chart, re-titled "And the Band Played On", it reached No.54.
+In November, they followed with their third single, "The African Shuffle".

-The group's debut album, Flash and the Pan, was issued in Australia in December 1978 on Albert Productions, and internationally in the following year on Mercury, Ensign and Epic.
-It was recorded at Albert Studios in Sydney; the duo co-produced it and co-wrote nine of its ten tracks.
+The group's debut album, Flash and the Pan, was issued in Australia on Albert Productions in December 1978, and internationally in the following year on Mercury, Ensign and Epic.
+It was recorded at Albert Studios in Sydney, co-produced by the duo, who co-wrote nine of its ten tracks.
+The only song not written by them was "California" credited to M. James.
+Songwriters would often register songs under false names due to contractual issues.
+Vanda confirms that the author of this song was actually George's brother Alex Young, "I really liked Alex.
+He was very much his own man.
+He wrote 'California' and I thought that song was perfect for Flash and the Pan."

 Aside from Vanda and Young, the studio musicians included Ray Arnott on drums, Les Karski on bass guitar and Warren Morgan on piano.
-Arnott was signed by Vanda & Young to Alberts for a recording contract; Karski produced Arnott's solo debut album, Rude Dudes (1979), as well as providing bass guitar.
+Vanda & Young signed Arnott to Alberts with a recording contract and Karski produced Arnott's solo debut album, Rude Dudes in 1979, as well as providing bass guitar.
 The Ray Arnott Band, which included both Karski and Morgan, toured to support the album.

-Although Flash and the Pan appeared on various national charts – including reaching No. 14 on Sweden's Swedish Albums Chart and No. 80 on the US Billboard 200 – the duo did not support its release with a tour: "[they] preferred the sanctity of their 24-track Albert Studio enclave."
-AllMusic's Steven McDonald rated the album as four-and-a-half stars out of five and explained, that it had "some seriously deranged songwriting, with quirky but attention-grabbing music peppered with pointy, strange lyrics.
+Although Flash and the Pan appeared on various national charts, including reaching No.14 on Sweden's Swedish Albums Chart and No.80 on the US Billboard 200, the duo did not support its release with a tour.
+As McFarlane said: "[they] preferred the sanctity of their 24-track Albert Studio enclave".
+AllMusic's Steven McDonald rated the album as four-and-a-half stars out of five and explained that it had "some seriously deranged songwriting, with quirky but attention-grabbing music peppered with pointy, strange lyrics.
 A soundtrack for the dark side of the moon that's well worth searching out."